Cricket Hill Garden

 'Norris' This cultivar was discovered by nurseryman Cliff England growing in an orchard of unusual fruit trees planted in the 1930s on the site of the TVA's Norris Dam in northern Tennessee.

 'Daniecki' This selection of male che comes to us from renowned nurseryman Cliff England.
 He in turn received the original scion material from Ted Daniecki, who found the original tree growing in somewhere in New Jersey.
-It was selected for propagation because it sets heavy berry pollen.
+It was selected for propagation because it sets heavy pollen.

 Site requirements: Full sun location.
 Che will grow in a range of soil types provided that the roots stay evenly moist throughout the heat of the summer.
 Deep, well drained loam is ideal.